Music

 The model that Lorraine has based the Folkestone Songwriting Festival on comes from Findlay Napier’s Glasgow Songwriting Festival, with a few additions of her own.
 Collaboration between artists is essential for this creative industry to grow, and Lorraine is grateful for those collaborations and friends….

-folkestone’s new music artists
+folkestone’s music town

 “Storytelling is folklore.
 It’s what we’ve done from the beginning of time.
 Here’s the opportunity to bring out those stories about history, capturing these moments in time, we can never take that away and that creation is something significant.
 Those stories should be told, and we should be helped to tell them.
 If there’s one person who thinks ‘I’m alone, this hasn’t happened to anyone else’ but we then hear their song, someone else feels like they’re not breathing in isolation, we’ve made a connection.
 Someone else gets it.”